victormartinez/victormartinez.github.io/content/blog/2017/2017-08-15-Prepare_your_Django_app_to_be_deployed_at_Heroku/index.md

 ## Heroku

 [Heroku](http://www.heroku.com) is the PaaS that will host our project.
-Go to the dashboard and create your new app.
 Go to the [dashboard](https://dashboard.heroku.com/apps) and create your new app.

-Once you have created you app, it is necessart to use the terminal to set up your credentials.
+Once you have created you app, it is necessary to use the terminal to set up your credentials.
 We need the Heroku CLI to access the app settings (check the [docs](https://devcenter.heroku.com/articles/heroku-cli) to install it properly).

 After installing you can login: